Central Java, Indonesia

 - Apply some glue at the border of the paper.

-- Insert a string at the middle and bottom of the kite.
+- Insert a string at the middle and bottom

 - Adjust the string according to the right measure.

 Watch a slideshow of how Ardyan and Yudis